 Some people write poetry, I sip it.
 Engineer by the day based in VA who writes, blogs, & tweets about the enjoyment of wine.
 Contact me at firstname.lastname@example.org ...

 I enjoyed a generous splash of Flora Springs 2016 Napa Valley Cabernet Sauvignon last week with steak-frites.
 This is an estate blend, with additions of 11% Merlot, 3% Malbec, and 1% Petit Verdot.
 Fruit is sourced from sustainably farmed vineyards in St. Helena, Rutherford, and Oakville.
 There are inviting aromas and flavors of blackberry, warm black cherry, baker's chocolate, and a dash of spice box, ending with a med-long, creamy finish.
 This wine is balanced, approachable, and ready to pour.
 It worked really well with my meal.
-Cheers! #CabernetSauvignon #CabSauv #NapaWine #wine #winelover #wineenthusiast #winewriter #myvinespot #FloraSprings — a month ago
+Cheers! #CabernetSauvignon #CabSauv #NapaWine #wine #winelover #wineenthusiast #winewriter #myvinespot #FloraSprings — 5 months ago

 McKahn Family Cellars 2017 Viognier (SRP $32): McKahn Family Cellars is located in Livermore Valley, and focuses on Rhone-inspired wines.
 Fruit is sourced from select vineyards throughout California.
 Their 2017 Viognier fruit comes from Sonoma County’s Russian River Valley appellation.
 This wine is bright, crisp and refreshing, with expressive aromas and upfront flavors of citrus blossom, orange rind and stone fruit, followed by alluring floral notes.
 A laser beam of acidity propels the pleasing finish.
 Overall, this is a racy, delectable rendition of Viognier, worthy of your attention and dinner table.
 Learn more about McKahn Family Cellars—a true family affair—at mckahnfamilycellars.com.